 Tony Adams – 21 Years Old

-A true one-club player, he became Arsenal’s figurehead in 1988 and remained there for the next 14 years.
-He captained a title-winning team in three different decades, also winning three FA Cups, two League Cups, a UEFA Cup Winners’ Cup, and two Community Shields.
+The 21-year old went on to captain Arsenal to a title-winning team in three different decades alongside winning three FA Cups, two League Cups, a UEFA Cup Winners’ Cup, and two Community Shields.

 He famously said “play for the name on the front of the shirt and they will remember the name on the back.”